 2. Physical Activity

-Any type of exercise or training will ultimately help you burn more calories.
+The thermic effect of exercise or any type of training will ultimately help you burn more calories.
 However, the best training mode to increase thermogenesis, is resistance training.

 The more muscle mass you have, the more calories you burn at rest.
 Strength training will help build more muscle mass, therefore burning more calories at rest, boosting your metabolic rate, aka increasing your body’s thermic effect.
 Resting muscle tissue burns 6kcal/lb per day at rest, thus the more muscle you have, the more calories you burn.